-Internal exclusion is an alternative to fixed term exclusion and is used for serious offences.
-The exception to this is:

-• Whilst DOLs conduct investigations regarding an incident before making their final decision Only Directors of Learning and SLT can refer a pupil to Internal Exclusion.
+Internal exclusion is an alternative to fixed term suspension and is used for serious offences.
+The exception to this is whilst DOLs conduct investigations regarding a serious incident before making their final decision.
+Only Directors of Learning and SLT can refer a pupil to Internal Exclusion.
 Internal exclusion takes place in the BSR.
+Parents will be informed by the end of the same working day if their child has been internally excluded.